The recipe prices will vary based on fluctuating grocery costs. Please use what is posted as a guide.

 Can you freeze Golumpki?

 Yes, you can freeze them!
-After baking them, let them cool completely before putting in an airtight Ziploc bag.
-Add a little tomato sauce in each bag and then freeze.
+After baking them, let them cool completely before putting them in an airtight Ziploc bag.
+Add a little tomato sauce to each bag and then freeze.

 When you are ready to use them, place the frozen rolls and sauce in a saucepan and simmer until you have heated them all the way through.

 How to make Golumpki:

 This recipe has a lot of moving parts, but it’s broken down in simple steps by: